Yande-ol/Yande-ol/README.md

 ## ⚡ Fun Facts

-- I’m not afraid of making mistakes — every mistake is just another chance to learn
 - I prefer constant growth over chasing “immediate perfection”
 - And, you’ll probably find me studying with a coffee nearby ☕